Achieving a Healthy Weight

 Organising the kitchen is a vital part of preparing for a long term weight loss journey.
 Besides creating a conducive environment that supports efficient food prep, it helps with automatising any new healthy eating habits, so you can adhere to your plan with ease and achieve your goals.

-'Clutter in our physical environment can contribute to mental clutter and has a significant impact on our psyche, affecting our overall well-being'.
+Studies reveals that 'Clutter in our physical environment can contribute to mental clutter and has a significant impact on our psyche, affecting our overall well-being'.

-Clutter can lead to increased stress levels and contribute to a sense of overwhelm, as the constant visual stimuli evokes unnecessary emotions of stress, guilt, frustration, and irritability - which is exactly what we want to avoid.
+It can lead to increased stress levels and contribute to a sense of overwhelm, as the constant visual stimuli evokes unnecessary emotions of stress, guilt, frustration, and irritability - which is exactly what we want to avoid.

 In any work environment (including a kitchen) a cluttered workspace can hinder productivity, making it challenging to focus and make clear and effective decisions.
 A cluttered environment can also be associated with unhealthy habits such as emotional eating, procrastination and avoidance, leading to wasted time and increased frustration.